 What it does

 Automated liquid handling equipment can come in many different shapes and sizes for use in various fields.
 These machines use a motorized pipette or syringe, attached to a robotic arm, to dispense a specified volume of liquid or a sample to a designated container.
-Some models come equipped with additional laboratory devices and can perform additional operations, such as heater-cooler plates, to meet specific requirements.
+Some models come equipped with additional laboratory devices and can perform additional operations, such as heater-cooler plates (link), to meet specific requirements.
 These modifications ensure that the liquid handling process is as thorough, efficient, and as precise as possible.